fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 $ MONGO_URL=mongodb://the_username:the_password@localhost:3456/the_database npm run dev
 ```

 Let's check that the http://localhost:8000/todos returns all todos.
 It should return the two todos we initialized.
-We can use postman to test the basic functionality for todos like delete todo.
+We can use Postman to test the basic functionality for todos like delete todo.

 #### Persisting data with volumes

-By default containers are not going to persist our data.
+By default, containers are not going to preserve our data.
 When you close the mongo container you may or may not be able to get the data back.

-This is a rare case in which it actually does preserve the data as the developers who made the docker image for Mongo have defined a volume to be used: [https://github.com/docker-library/mongo/blob/cb8a419053858e510fc68ed2d69415b3e50011cb/4.4/Dockerfile#L113](https://github.com/docker-library/mongo/blob/cb8a419053858e510fc68ed2d69415b3e50011cb/4.4/Dockerfile#L113) This line will instruct docker to preserve the data in those directories.
+This is a rare case in which it does preserve the data as the developers who made the docker image for Mongo have defined a volume to be used: [https://github.com/docker-library/mongo/blob/cb8a419053858e510fc68ed2d69415b3e50011cb/4.4/Dockerfile#L113](https://github.com/docker-library/mongo/blob/cb8a419053858e510fc68ed2d69415b3e50011cb/4.4/Dockerfile#L113) This line will instruct Docker to preserve the data in those directories.

 There are two distinct methods to store the data:
   1. Declaring a location in your filesystem (called bind mount)
-  2. Letting docker decide where to store the data (volume)
+  2. Letting Docker decide where to store the data (volume)

-I prefer the first choice in most cases whenever you really need to avoid deleting the data.
+I prefer the first choice in most cases whenever you **really** need to avoid deleting the data.
 Let's see both in action with docker-compose;

 `docker-compose.yml`